 Personal information provided to us through our website will be used for the purposes described in this policy or on the relevant pages of the site.
 We may use your personal information to:

-- Administering our website and our company;
+- Administer our website and our business;

 - Personalize our website for you;

-- To send you non-marketing communications;
+- Send you non-marketing communications;

-- Other uses.
+- Other purposes.